-In the meantime, consider exporting your diagram to a PDF file as this is also a vector format, or disable formatted text and word wrapping for all labels in your diagram before you export it to SVG by following the steps below.
+You can also disable formatted text and word wrapping for all labels in your diagram before you export it to SVG by following the steps below:

 - Right click on a blank area of the drawing canvas, then choose Select All from the context menu.

-- In the Text tab of the format panel, uncheck the Word Wrap option.
+- In the Text tab of the format panel, uncheck the Word Wrap and Formatted Text.